 Once you’ve decided rethinking your brand identity is the right decision for your business, it’s easy for all your time and energy to go into the development process of your brand refresh, and for things to get more frantic as you race towards the launch.

 In that sort of environment, it’s natural to forget things or get caught up in other matters – even when you have a great internal and external team behind you like we did.
 It’s also easy to start viewing the launch as the logical endpoint of the project.
 However, it’s not we’re afraid.
 A milestone moment for sure, but for any brand identity update this is the next step in your brand’s journey, rather than a final frontier.

 For those reasons – and to help make the launch of your rebrand or brand identity update go as smoothly and successfully as possible – we’ve reflected on our own experiences and come up with four key nuggets of advice.
-Creating and maintaining the end goal – a strong brand – is a big project, but with planning, foresight and the right tools it doesn’t have to be a chaotic one.
+Creating and maintaining the end goal brand strategy – a strong brand – is a big project, but with planning, foresight and the right tools it doesn’t have to be a chaotic one.
 Good luck!

 1. Communicate the change

 This might seem obvious, but we mean really communicate the change, to all stakeholders (i.e., new customers, new markets, employees, investors, etc.).
 In order to do that, you need to have a great narrative.
 Why did you embark on a brand identity update to start with?
 What does the new brand messaging symbolize?
 What value does this marketing refresh add?
 Why should people care or get behind it?

 We’re creatures of habit and people can often be resistant to change.
 Great design or uncommon creativity alone may speak to some people, but the majority will need a reason to care and change.
 Symbols and metaphors are powerful and compelling ways to communicate your vision of a strong brand – employ them if you can.